microsoft/promptflow/src/promptflow/promptflow/azure/_restclient/README.md

 },
 ```

-`FlowFeature` has a nested object field `state`, which will be generated to a new class named `FlowFetureState`, and it duplicates with the enum `FlowFeatureState`.
+`FlowFeature` has a nested object field `state`, which will be generated to a new class named `FlowFeatureState`, and it duplicates with the enum `FlowFeatureState`.

 To fix this, server side needs to change the class name in the schema, in this case, server side changed the object `state` to `states` and the problem is resolved.